djm5ms/ClaudeForGood/README.md

 - Secure answer key handling (AI context only, never exposed)
 - LLM API cost management
 - Question clustering for analytics

+## Notes for first implementation
+- solve the core components of the class and do not try to do anything super complicated as we will query further to do that

 ## Tech Stack